Armed Carjacker Rams Kennewick Police Car Prior to Arrest - NewsBreak

 Police Looking for Suspects in Othello Convenience Store Shooting

 Police are looking for suspects in a shooting that took place at a mini-mart in Othello early Wednesday morning.
-Officers were dispatched to the Pik-A-Pop store in the 1200 block of South First Avenue at 12:45 a.m. after receiving reports a person being shot at the location.
-Investigators found several...
+Officers were dispatched to the Pik-A-Pop store in 1200 block of South First Avenue at 12:45 a.m. after receiving reports a person being shot at the location.
+Investigators found several shell...

 Drugged Driver Hits 100 MPH on Clearwater Before Kennewick Crash